 Women living with HIV are 5-6 times more likely to develop cervical cancer than their HIV-negative peers, and more likely to die from invasive cervical cancer.
 TogetHER for Health, PATH, and FHI360 presented a webinar on March 19, 2020 to help the global health community learn about the science behind HIV and cervical cancer program integration, programmatic examples of its implementation, and upcoming research in the space.
-Check out the speakers' presentations on our "Presentations" page, and view the recording below.
+View the recording and access the presentations below.

 A robust question & answer session ended the event, but a few questions remained.
 We asked our three speakers to respond to participants' remaining questions, and posted their written answers below the video.

 Additionally, check out TogetHER's fact sheet on the linkages between cervical cancer and HIV.

 Presenter: Dr. Chemtai Mungo, University of California, San Francisco (UCSF)

 Presenter: Dr. Emeka F Okechukwu, Director Technical, FHI 360, Tanzania

 Title: Optimizing Cervical Cancer Screening Among Women Living with HIV